 Unlike cash, any form of money, for example, bank balance, accounts receivable, cheques, and even cash, can be termed as funds.
 Funds are considered to be liabilities.

-Some of the most popular funds invested in other entities are- Employees Provident Fund, Shareholder’s Fund, Workmen Compensation Funds, Creditors Fund, and more.
+Some of the most popular funds invested in other entities are- the Employees Provident Fund, Shareholderโs Fund, Workmen Compensation Funds, Creditors Fund, and more.ย

 Advantages

-- Funds are usually safe and are protected against insolvency.
+- Funds are safe and are protected against insolvency.

-- Funds are quite flexible.
-They have different plans that will suit different people with their needs and budget.
+- Funds are pretty flexible.
+They have different plans to suit different peopleโs needs and budgets.ย

 - Funds are always transparent.
 The providers make sure to talk about the details of each of the funds.